Last Updated on September 17th, 2019

 About 20% of American adults smoke.
-Vastly larger percentages of adults smoke in other countries where people aren’t exposed to anti-smoking rules and regulations each and every day every time they go out in public.
+Vastly larger percentages of adults smoke in other countries where people aren’t exposed to anti-smoking rules and regulations whenever they go out.
 About 20% of American adults have acne—but they aren’t always the same people who smoke.
-And some countries that have high rates of smoking don’t have high rates of smoking.
+And some countries that have high rates of smoking don’t have high rates of acne.

 So, is it really possible that smoking causes acne?
 Could quitting smoking put an end to acne?
 Nothing in this article is intended to encourage you to smoke or to discourage from stopping smoking.
 We just want to provide a fair and balanced overview of the relationship between smoking and the world’s most common skin problem.

 A typical pitch for a program for treating acne in smokers begins with the undisputed fact that many adults like to smoke.
-Cigarette smoke contains carbon dioxide, carbon monoxide, and a variety of free-radical inducing chemicals as well as a number of substances that are toxic to tissues all over the body.
+Cigarette smoke contains carbon dioxide, carbon monoxide, and a variety of free radical-inducing chemicals, as well as a number of substances that are toxic to tissues all over the body1.
 Menthol cigarettes are even more irritating than non-menthylated tobacco products.

 Inhaling cigarette smoke creates a swoosh of toxic chemicals and tar that adhere to your lungs, your mouth, your nose, and your throat.
 The heart beats harder to force blood through blood vessels that tighten up in response to nicotine.
 Blood flow is redirected to the vital organs at the body’s core and away from the skin.
 Blood vessels in the skin are less able to deliver oxygen and nutrients and less able to remove skin irritants—so shouldn’t this all cause acne?

 Also, acne inversa forms on what dermatologists call intertriginous skin, where two patches of skin touch each other.
-This kind of acne breaks out under the arms and between the cheeks of the buttocks and in personal areas one usually does not associate with acne, such as under the foreskin in men and in the vagina of women.
+This kind of acne breaks out under the arms, between the cheeks of the buttocks, and in personal areas one usually does not associate with acne3, such as under the foreskin in men and in the vagina of women.

-Acne inversa, however, turns out to be the only form of acne that is affected by nicotine.
-It turns out that nicotine stimulates certain skin cells in much the same way that it stimulates the brain, and it helps those skin cells avoid a process known as apoptosis, or cellular suicide.
-Smoking may kill tissues in the lungs, but it makes certain skin cells in the buttocks, arm pits, and genitals essentially immortal—clogging pores in inconvenient places until the constant stimulation with nicotine is stopped.
+German researchers found5 that out of 100 participants with acne inversa, 96% had been smoking for at least 20 years, and on average, smoked 20 cigarettes per day.
+Acne inversa turns out to be the only form of acne that is affected by nicotine.
+It turns out that nicotine stimulates certain skin cells6 in much the same way that it stimulates the brain, and it helps those skin cells avoid a process known as apoptosis, or cellular suicide.
+Smoking may kill tissues in the lungs, but it makes certain skin cells in the buttocks, armpits, and genitals essentially immortal—clogging pores in inconvenient places until the constant stimulation with nicotine is stopped.